The Ultimate Guide to Motivating Your Protagonist

-- Your protagonist’s motivation should reveal something important about them as a character.
+- Their motivation should reveal something about them as a character.

-- It should feel credible when compared against other elements of their character (like their personality, goals, backstory, or beliefs).
+- It should feel credible when compared to other elements of their character, like their personality, goals, backstory, or beliefs.

 - Their motivation should create tension in your story when it’s challenged by the broader conflict of your novel’s plot.